 Steps to view Reports

-- The Migration Report window opens on screen.
+- The Migration Report window opens on a screen.

 - The 'Migration' dropdown lists all the migrations performed by that user.
 Select the migration for which you want to view the reports.